-- In a large skillet, brown the meat you are using if not already cooked (I like ground sausage) and add to pot when cooked.
+- In a large skillet, brown the meat you are using if not already cooked and add to pot when cooked.

-- Thinly slice onions and cook in the skillet with coconut oil or butter if needed until soft.
-Add to pot.
+- Thinly slice the onions and cook in the skillet with coconut oil or butter until soft and add to pot.

-- Heat pot on low heat until ingredients are mixed and warmed.
+- Heat pot on low heat until the soup is warmed.

-- Serve with optional garnishes (crumbled bacon, cheese, green onions, etc) and a side salad.
+- Serve with optional toppings such as crumbled bacon, cheese, green onions, and roasted squash seeds, and a side salad.